Mansi19520/Graphs/README.md

 # Graphs Description
 This code file includes three different graphs plotted using python
 Pre-requisites:
-You will need two libraries pandas and matplotlib to run the code and i have coded this in Jupyter Graph 1:
+You will need two libraries pandas and matplotlib to run the code and you will need a Jupyter Notebook Enviroment Graph 1:
 Purpose - Finding out Non Covid Deaths in US for 15-19 years age group The graph visualizes yearwise deaths in US without including covid19 data